 Few flowers can boast the diversity and distribution of the Iris genus, which includes several distinct groups, each with unique cultural needs.
 Although all irises share sword-like leaves and flowers with six spreading or drooping lobes, there are groups that grow from creeping rhizomes while others grow from bulb structures; some iris groups are categorized as "bearded," others as "beardless," and still others as "crested."
 Japanese, Dutch, and Siberian iris are among those that fall into the beardless category.
-The bearded iris (Iris germanica) is arguably the most popular of the types, and among the easiest to grow.
+But the bearded iris (Iris germanica) is arguably the most popular and is among the easiest to grow.
 From nursery starts, the bearded iris is normally planted in the spring and will flower in its first year.
 If planted from bare roots, it can be planted in the fall or the spring; bare root plants may not flower robustly until their second year.
 These plants are toxic to dogs and cats.

 |Botanical Name||Iris germanica|

 |Mature Size||12–40 in. tall, 1 –2 ft. wide|

 |Soil Type||Average, well-draining|

 |Flower Color||Red, orange, yellow, blue, purple, brown, white, pink, many bicolors|